joshclancy/VisRepNet/README.md

 <h3> Tensors </h3>

 We employ another system of representation to visually describe a wide range of tensors.
 Simple tensors are represented simply and intuitively.
 However, we also provide a method of representing more complex tensors.
-This is done via a combinatorial system as shown below.
+This is done as shown below.

 <p align="center">
   <img src="https://github.com/joshclancy/VisRepNet/blob/main/png_readme/tensorSymbolExplain.png"
 	title="TensorSymbolExplain" width="1000"/>
 </p>

+We can mix and match channel, grouping, spatial, and temporal dimensions to produce a wide range of possible tensors.
+Below are some further examples:

 <p align="center">
   <img src="https://github.com/joshclancy/VisRepNet/blob/main/png_readme/tensorcombotable.png"
 	title="TensorComboTable" width="1000"/>